haochenuw/coupgame/Notes.md

 Then, store the token in local storage (for debug, can store it in session storage).
 If a player lost connection and comes back, it should be able to present its token.
 Server checks the token and lets the player in if it passes.

+## Reconnection woes

+Seems for safari, it would randomly fail if I refresh the page.
+And if I close and open the page again, it would show "no players have connected".
+But server actually shows reconnection is happening.

+THis seems not a problem for chrome...why?
+But if I close and open on chrome, then safari suddenly works.
+Interesting.
+Might be because that safari is throttling socket.io again...